reactjs/react.dev/content/docs/reference-react-dom-server.md

   <App />,
   {
     onError(err) {
-      // Something errored after the shell was completed.
+      // Something errored.
 It could have been a suspended resource or within a suspensed component tree.
       // This can be called _before_ onShellReady() even though the shell will be successfully outputted, so record that fact so we can send a 500 status. didError = true;
       console.error(err);